A firmer USD has not dampened the risk on mood for Asian stocks

 The broad-based recovery in US stock markets overnight has created a positive feedback loop into the major Asian benchmark stock indices.
 As at today’s Asia mid-session, we witnessed a sea of green: Japan’s Nikkei 225 was up +0.97% (to 28,362), South Korea’s KOSPI 200 rose +1.34% (421.03), China’s CSI 300 was up +1.54% (5,501), Hong Kong’s Hang Seng index climbed +1.20% (29,240) and the Hang Seng TECH Index was +2.11% higher (9,973).
 Australia’s ASX 200 rose +1.50% (6,762) and Singapore’s Strait Times Index was up +0.44% (2,908).

-The Singapore’s Strait Times Index (STI) is underperforming against its Asian peers after being dragged down by three bank heavyweights, which have a combined weighting of close to 38% in terms of market capitalisation: DBS, UOB and OCBC have recorded losses between -0.30% to -0.40% so far.
+The Singapore’s Strait Times Index (STI) is underperforming against its Asian peers after being dragged down by three bank heavyweights, which have a combined weighting of close to 38% in terms of market capitalisation: DBS Group, United Overseas Bank and Oversea-China Banking Corp have recorded losses between -0.30% to -0.40% so far.

 The US dollar had continued to remain firm against the major currencies.
 The US Dollar Index inched higher by +0.44% to close at 90.98 in the overnight US session.
 From a technical analysis perspective, the next significant resistance to watch on the US Dollar Index stands at 91.20/40.
 A clear break above 91.40 opens up scope for a potential extension of the ongoing corrective rebound in place since the 6 January low of 89.20, towards the next resistance at 92.45.